xmnr0x23/fusionnumber/README.md

 - `numberdivide.fuse`: Fuse to calculate the quotient of two numbers.
 - `numberfactorial.fuse`: Fuse to calculate the product of all positive integers less than or equal to a number.
 - `numberfloor.fuse`: Fuse to calculate the integer no less than a number.
-- `numberfromarray.fuse`: Creates a Number from an array.
+- `numberfromarray.fuse`: Fuse to Create a Number from an array.
 - `numbermix.fuse`: Fuse to perform a linear interpolation between two numbers.
 - `numbermultiply.fuse`: Fuse to calculate the product of two numbers.
 - `numberpower.fuse`: Fuse to calculate the power of a number.